semgrep/semgrep-vscode/README.md

 - `Semgrep: Scan all files in a workspace`: Scan all files in the current workspace.
 - `Semgrep: Update rules`: For logged-in users.
 If the rules in the [Rule board](https://semgrep.dev/orgs/-/board) have been changed, this command loads the new configuration of your rules for your next scan.

+Tip: You can also click the Semgrep icon in the Visual Studio Code to quickly access all available commands.

 ## Features

 ### Scanning